When to take temperature in children

-You can take your child’s temperature at any time, but it’s a good idea to take a temperature if your child is:
+You can take your child’s temperature at any time, but it’s a good idea to do it if your child is:

 - unwell and feels warmer than usual